remysheppard/lutherananswers/content/answers/cults/unitarians/mormons/are-mormons-christians.md

 ---
 date: '2025-10-09T20:44:34-04:00'
+type: docs
 title: 'Are Mormons Christians?'
-subtitle: "**No, members of the church of Jesus Christ of Latter Day Saints are not Christians.**"
+subtitle: "No, members of the church of Jesus Christ of Latter-Day Saints are not Christians."
-feature: /images/answers/mormons.png
+feature: images/answers/mormons.png
 ---

 ![Mormons](/images/answers/mormons.png)